40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/doc/outsidevwan-north-south.md

 ### FortiGate

-Configure the BGP endpoints with information retrieved from the Azure Virtual WAN Hub BGP peering configuration:
+Configure the BGP endpoints with information retrieved from the Virtual WAN Hub BGP peering configuration:
 ```
 config router bgp
     set as 64514